 - New visiting areas include visitation rooms, video visitation stations.
 New perimeter security fencing will allow inmates access to exercise areas and vegetable gardens.

 Santa Cruz County Behavioral Health Office Building – Watsonville, for the Health Services Agency

 1430 Freedom Boulevard, Watsonville

 A new Behavioral Health Office Building will replace older existing facilities at this location and, at approximately 13,000 square feet, will triple the number of counselling spaces with separate areas for adults and juveniles.

 These services are currently housed on the same campus in an old courthouse building which is not well suited to the needs of clients or staff.
 The Health Services Agency has received a $2.5 million grant from the Central California Alliance for Health for design and construction.
-Project completion is planned for late 2017.
+Project completion is planned for 2018.